Why are my cherry tree leaves yellowing and falling off?

 Michigan is an important cherry-producing area, so the issues on this page would apply to commercial growers as well as some home gardeners.
 A viral disease called cherry yellows is a possibility.
 Another cause could be bacterial canker.

 There are a number of other possible causes, as well, so further research is necessary to determine your problem.
-We suggest you call agent Jerry at the Westchester lab of the Cornell Extension Service.
-That location has in the past, hosted regular walk-in days where gardeners could bring in samples for diagnosis.
-Jerry’s phone number is (914) 285-4620.
+We suggest you call Westchester County Office of the Cornell Extension Service about problems for your area.
+The phone number is (914) 285-4620.

 Topics